-In this article, we want to dive a little deeper and explore the social and psychological meaning of stickers to explain why they are such a powerful and influential marketing tool that can help you grow your business and hit your targets.
+In this article, we want to dive a little deeper and explore the social and psychological meaning of custom stickers to explain why they are such a powerful and influential marketing tool that can help you grow your business and hit your targets.

-This goes back to the belief that social and cultural interactions are structured by signs; concepts that we use to refer to the real thing.
+This goes back to the belief that social and cultural interactions are structured by signs; concepts we use to refer to the real thing.

 Language is the most basic structure of signs we use daily – imagine you would constantly have to carry the real thing around to communicate, that’s impossible.